George B. Field

 George B. Field (October 25, 1929 – July 31, 2024) was an American astrophysicist, Harvard University professor and founder director of the Harvard–Smithsonian Center for Astrophysics.
-The Wouthuysen–Field coupling, a theoretical model used to study the phase transitions of the early universe, is named after him.
+The Wouthuysen–Field coupling, an important mechanism for understanding the characteristics of the 21-cm hydrogen line in the presence of Lyman-alpha radiation, is named after him.

 Early life, family and education

 Field was born in Providence, Rhode Island.
 His father Winthrop Brooks Field and mother Pauline Woodworth Field were Harvard and Radcliffe graduates, respectively.
 He was interested in astronomy at an early age, but at the urging of his father he studied chemical engineering at the Massachusetts Institute of Technology.
 Disliking engineering, he later switched to physics and astrophysics.
 After MIT, he attended graduate school at Princeton University, where his PhD advisor was Lyman Spitzer.

 At Princeton he had his first child, Christopher Field in 1957.
 Four years later, he had a daughter, Natasha Field, both with former wife Sylvia Field.
 From 1981 onward he was married to Susan Field.